Installing and Authenticating Your Terminal Agent

 Remove-Item -Path "$env:USERPROFILE\.claude.json" -Force

-Once installed, Claude Code needs to authenticate with your Claude account.
-There are three authentication paths depending on your account type and use case.
+Claude Code has three authentication paths depending on your account type and use case.

 Which Authentication Method Should I Use?